How and when you can apply zero-rated VAT to exported goods.

-If you, as retailer, arrange for goods to be exported outside the EC you may zero rate the supply provided all the conditions in paragraph 3.3 are met.
+If you, as retailer, arrange for goods to be exported you may zero rate the supply provided all the conditions in paragraph 3.3 are met.

 (b) Indirect exports

-If your overseas customer arranges for the export of the goods outside the EC you may zero rate the supply provided all the conditions in paragraph 3.4 are met.
+Personal goods cannot be exported as indirect exports.
+If your overseas customer arranges for the export of commercial goods you may zero rate the supply provided all the conditions in paragraph 3.4 are met.

-10. Stores for use in ships or aircraft to destinations outside UK
+10. Stores for use in ships or aircraft leaving the UK

 10.1 Definition of ‘stores’